 The BioCompute Draft Standard

-A major goal of the BioCompute project is to build a formal standard through recognized, accredited standards setting organizations like the Institute for Electrical and Electronics Engineers (IEEE) and the International Standards Organization (ISO).
-A formal, consensus-based standard builds predictability into the way in which bioinformatic methods are communicated.
+Because of the many different ways to organize data, a major goal of the BioCompute project is to build and maintain a formal standard through recognized, accredited standards setting organizations like the Institute for Electrical and Electronics Engineers (IEEE) and the International Standards Organization (ISO).
+A formal, consensus-based standard builds predictability and even more stability into the way in which bioinformatic methods are communicated.